Hk669/Open-Source-Recommender/README.md

    - Visit https://github.com/settings/tokens and generate a new token with the necessary permissions.
    - Copy the token and update the `ACCESS_TOKEN` variable in the `user.py` file with your token.

+## Contributions
+- Contributions to the Open Source recommender project are welcome.
+If you find any bugs, have suggestions for improvements, or want to add new features, please submit an issue or create a pull request.

 ## License